Barrud District

 Barrud District (بخش بررود) is in Kuhsorkh County, Razavi Khorasan province, Iran.
 Its capital is the village of Tarq, whose population at the time of the 2016 National Census was 1,507 in 572 households.

 History

-In 2018, Kuhsorkh District was separated from Kashmar County in the establishment of Kuhsorkh County, which was divided into two districts of two rural districts each, with Rivash as its capital and only city.
+In 2019, Kuhsorkh District was separated from Kashmar County in the establishment of Kuhsorkh County, which was divided into two districts of two rural districts each, with Rivash as its capital and only city at the time.